uselagoon/lagoon/docs/docker-images/redis.md

     Proceed with caution: Chaging this setting can lead to redis becoming completely full and cause outages as a result.

-### Tuning redis maxmemory value
+### Tuning redis' maxmemory value

 Finding the optimal amount of memory to give redis can be quite the difficult task.
+Before attempting to tune your redis cache's memory size, it is prudent to let it run normally for as long as practical, with at least a day of typical usage being the ideal minimum timeframe.

-There are a few high level things you can look at, though:
+There are a few high level things you can look at when tuning these memory values:

 * The first thing to check is the percentage of memory in use by redis currently.
   * If this percentage is less than `50%`, you might consider lowering the `maxmemory` value by 25%.